muakone/v0-aegis-gateway-mvp/TECHNICAL_IMPLEMENTATION.md

 **Judge Questions & Answers:**

 **Q: "How does this scale to 50,000 employees?"**
-A: "All access decisions are made at the edge—there's no central bottleneck.
-The policy engine runs on 10+ nodes behind a load balancer.
-Device health data is cached in Redis.
-We can scale horizontally by adding more nodes.
+A: "All access decisions would be made at the edge—there'd be no central bottleneck.
+The policy engine would run on 10+ nodes behind a load balancer.
+Device health data would be cached in Redis.
+We could scale horizontally by adding more nodes.
 Each node can handle 1,000 access decisions per second."

 **Q: "What's your database strategy?"**
-A: "We use PostgreSQL for transactional data (users, policies), MongoDB for time-series data (device health history), and Redis for caching.
-We pre-compute everything we can.
-For example, device trust scores are calculated once per minute, not on every access request."
+A: "We'd use PostgreSQL for transactional data (users, policies), MongoDB for time-series data (device health history), and Redis for caching.
+We'd pre-compute everything we can.
+For example, device trust scores would be calculated once per minute, not on every access request."

 ---

 ## Security & Compliance

-### How We Protect Our Own System
+### How We Would Protect Our Own System

 **Encryption:**
 - **Data at rest:** AES-256 (database encryption)